Kabalkina/stock-analytics-project/README.md

-# stock-analytics-analytics
+# Stock Analytics Project

+Despite a lot of free available information many people have low knowledge what to do with their money despice keeping in their bank account with low interest rates.
+Also many are afraid to lose their money and theyfore better don't touch the money at all.
+My project is adressed to this group of people to see if investing not very often (quartelly) into the low or medium risk stocks could bring any value.
+It should be relatively safe and not that overwhelming as no need to check stock market charts every day or week and worry about making new tradying decisions.
+In other words, it is designed for lazy (in the good way) and risk reversive people like myself :)

 🧠 Project Objective
-Develop a low-risk, quarterly-updated stock selection strategy using machine learning, targeting US and German IT & Healthcare stocks, based on momentum + stability signals.
+Develop a low-risk, quarterly-updated stock selection strategy using machine learning, targeting diverse stocks around the globe (America, Europe and Asia-Pasific regions), based on momentum + stability signals.

-Model will label each stock as Buy (1) or Do Not Buy (0) each quarter.
+Model will label each stock as buy signal (1 for "yes" and 0 for "no") each quarter.

 # data_extraction Notebook:
 🔹 Input